baidu-research/task_space/README.md

 ### Characterize the Task Space

 In the paper, we model the tasks as following a Gaussian process.
 Its covariance is computed by applying [kernel alignment](https://proceedings.neurips.cc/paper/2001/file/1f71e393b3809197ed66df836fe833e5-Paper.pdf) to extracted features.
-The features are obtained by inputting probe data into checkpoints, each was trained for a task.
+The features are obtained by inputting probe data into checkpoints, each trained for a task.
 For example, using 34 checkpoints from [Huggingface models](https://huggingface.co/models), we can estimate the 34x34 covariance (of their corresponding tasks).
 <p align="center">
 <img src="pics/dendrogram.png" width=500>
 </p>